Baloch-Rasheed/Maze-Bot/README.md

     - `path = dfs(maze, start, end)`
     - `path = gbfs(maze, start, end)`
 3. **Visualize Solution:** The solution path is displayed step-by-step in the GUI.
+    - `gui.visualize_algorithm(dfs, maze, start, end)`
 ## Files

 - `main.py` — Entry point; loads the maze, runs the algorithm, and starts the GUI.
 - `maze_loader.py` — Loads the maze from a text file and finds the start/end points.
-- `algorithm.py` — Contains BFS, DFS, and GBFS implementations.
+- `algorithm.py` — Contains BFS, DFS, GBFS, and A-star algorithm implementations.
 - `gui.py` — Handles maze visualization and solution animation using Pygame.

 ## Requirements